achintya26/achintya26/README.md

 - 👋 Hi, I’m @achintya26
 - 👀 I’m interested in connecting finance and data with tech dots
 - 🌱 I’m currently learning to start coding :)
-- 💞️ I’m looking to collaborate on fin-tech projects mostly concentarted towards Investments
+- 💞️ I’m looking to collaborate on fin-tech projects mostly concentarted towards Financial markets
 - 📫 How to reach me

 <!---